twse/random-stuff/FontCreator Data Files and Registry Keys.md

 ### OpenType Generator (version 12.0.0.2521 & above, used in the feature settings window)
 Default is on for all keys beginning with “Include”.
 Other features (e.g. half forms or distances for Indic scripts) have no inclusion options; use the add button at the top left corner of the OpenType Designer or the OpenType Layout Feature Editor to create the tables manually.
 * **CPSPKind** – Used with the **Spacing and Positioning: Capital Spacing (cpsp)** dropdown box.
 Default is 0 (Percentage of advance width).
-* **CPSPPerc** – Contains the percentage of advance width used by **Spacing and Positioning: Capital Spacing (cpsp)** spinner.
+* **CPSPPerc** – Contains the percentage of advance width used by the **Spacing and Positioning: Capital Spacing (cpsp)** spinner.
 Default is 5%.
 * **IncludeAalt** – Used with **Other Forms and Variants: Access All Alternates (aalt)**.
 It generates lookups for glyphs used by other OpenType features (e.g. Unicase - unic).
 * **IncludeAltFractions** – Used with **Numerals: Alternative Fractions (e.g. stacked) (afrc)**.
 It generates lookups for pre-composed fractions in the *Latin-1 Supplement* and *Number Forms* blocks of Unicode and fractions not available in Unicode.
 * **IncludeAnchorBased** – Used with **Spacing and Positioning: Anchor Based Positioning (ccmp, mark, mkmk)**.
 To generate this feature, each letter should have anchors.
 Examples of fonts including all three features are e.g. Arial (Windows Vista & above), [Roboto](https://github.com/googlefonts/roboto-3-classic) (missing anchors for e.g. capital open O, capital M hook, etc. etc. etc.) and more.
 The `mark` and `mkmk` features are used by e.g. many African languages (Yoruba, Lingala, Ewe, Wolof, Dagaare, Tammari, etc. etc. etc.) and Native American languages (Navajo, Kwakiutl, Choctaw, Dakota, Lakota, Heiltsuk, Kwakwala, Liqwala, etc. etc. etc.), phonetic transcription (IPA and UPA) and zalgo text.
 * **IncludeCapitalSpacing** – Used with **Spacing and Positioning: Capital Spacing (cpsp)**.
 Fullwidth Latin characters are not included.
 Don't include this feature in monospaced or pixel fonts!
 * **IncludeCase** – Used with **Other Forms and Variants: Case-Sensitive Forms (case)**.
 This feature moves the position of some punctuation marks, e.g. inverted exclamation point or question mark and brackets to the CapHeight position.
 Example font without the feature: System VIO from OS/2 (with the characters at the CapHeight position).
 * **IncludeCharacterVariants** – Used with **Other Forms and Variants: Character Variants (cv01-cv99)**.
 [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) uses this feature in his fonts for ! * + @ © × † ‡ • ○ ● ☀.
-* **IncludeCursive** – Used with **Spacing and Positioning: Cursive Positioning (curs)**.
-Use this feature only for connecting script fonts (e.g. Brush Script MT, Script MT Bold, Bickham Script Pro, Lucida Handwriting, etc. etc. etc.).
+* **IncludeCursive** – Used with **Spacing and Positioning: Cursive Positioning (curs)** for use with connecting script fonts (e.g. Brush Script MT, Script MT Bold, Bickham Script Pro, Lucida Handwriting, etc. etc. etc.).
 * **IncludeDlig** – Used with **Other Forms and Variants: Discretionary Ligatures (dlig)**.
 * **IncludeFina** – Used with **Terminal Forms (fina, fin2, fin3)**.
 This feature uses terminal characters from the *Arabic* ranges of Unicode if the glyphs exist.
 The last two features are used only for Syriac.
-[Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) uses the feature in his fonts to replace Greek sigma (σ) with the final sigma (ς) at the end of Greek words, not stigma (Ϛϛ).
+[Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) uses the feature in his fonts to replace the Greek sigma (σ) with a final sigma (ς) at the end of words, not stigma (Ϛϛ).
 * **IncludeFractions** – Used with **Numerals: Fractions (diagonal) (frac, dnom, numr)**.
 The `frac` feature uses precomposed vulgar fractions from the *Latin-1 Supplement* and *Number Forms* ranges of Unicode as well as unencoded vulgar fractions if the glyphs exist.
 The Garava font was used for the feature in the preview as shown in the manual.
 * **IncludeFractionsAdv** – Used with **Numerals: Fractions (diagonal) (frac, dnom, numr): Extended (smart math format)**.
 * **IncludeHlig** – Used with **Other Forms and Variants: Historical Ligatures and Historical Forms (hlig, hist)**.
-The `hist` feature uses the last character from the *Latin Extended-A* range of Unicode.
+The `hist` feature uses the long s from the *Latin Extended-A* range of Unicode.
 The `hlig` feature uses ſt from the *Alphabetic Presentation Forms* range of Unicode and ligatures that are made up of glyphs beginning with ſ if the PostScript names in each glyph have `longs` followed by the underscore.
 [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) uses this feature in his fonts to substitute Roman numerals.
 * **IncludeInit** – Used with **Initial Forms (init)**.
 This feature uses initial characters from the *Arabic* ranges of Unicode if the glyphs exist.
 * **IncludeIsol** – Used with **Isolated Forms (isol)**.
 This feature uses isolated characters from the *Arabic* ranges of Unicode if the glyphs exist.
 * **IncludeLiga** – Used with **Other Forms and Variants: Standard Ligatures (liga)**.
 This feature uses the first five Latin characters from the *Alphabetic Presentation Forms* range of Unicode.
 The Mandala font was used for the feature as shown in the Enrich Your Fonts With OpenType Features tutorial.
 Don't include this feature in monospaced fonts without programming ligatures (e.g. Helvetica Monospaced, Nimbus Sans Mono, Harmonia Sans Mono, Prima Sans Mono, SST Typewriter, etc. etc. etc.) or with programming ligatures (e.g. Cascadia Code, Fira Code, etc. etc. etc.)!
 Example font without this feature: Agency FB from Microsoft products (the ff, ffi and ffl ligatures are unmapped)